BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Abstract

 \section{Abstract}

-Recent advances in large language models (LLMs) have accelerated the development of AI-driven automated program repair (APR) solutions.
-However, these solutions are typically evaluated using static benchmarks such as \defectj and SWE-bench, which suffer from two key limitations: (1) the risk of data contamination, potentially inflating evaluation results due to overlap with LLM training data, and (2) limited ability to assess the APR capabilities in dynamic and diverse contexts.
-In this paper, we introduced \tool, a novel dynamic evaluation framework grounded in Bloom's Taxonomy.
-Our framework offers a structured approach to assess the cognitive capabilities of LLM-powered APR solutions across progressively complex reasoning levels.
-Using \defectj as a case study, we evaluated two state-of-the-art LLM-powered APR solutions, ChatRepair and CigaR, under three different LLMs: GPT-3.5-Turbo, Llama-3.1, and StarCoder-2.
-Our findings show that while these solutions exhibit basic reasoning skills and effectively memorize bug-fixing patterns (fixing up to 81.57\% of bugs at the \texttt{Remember} layer), their performance increases with synthetically generated bugs (up to 60.66\% increase at the \texttt{Understand} layer).
-However, they perform worse on minor syntactic changes (fixing up to 43.32\% at the \texttt{Apply} layer), and they struggle to repair similar bugs when injected into real-world projects (solving only 13.46\% to 41.34\% bugs at the \texttt{Analyze} layer).
-These results underscore the urgent need for evolving benchmarks and provide a foundation for more trustworthy evaluation of LLM-powered software engineering solutions.
+Recent advances in large language models (LLMs) have accelerated the development of AI-driven automated program repair (APR) systems.
+However, these systems are still typically evaluated on static benchmarks such as \defectj and SWE-bench, which suffer from two key limitations: (1) the risk of data contamination, potentially inflating reported performance through overlap with LLM training data, and (2) limited ability to assess APR capabilities under increasingly diverse repair conditions.
+In this paper, we introduce \tool, a dynamic evaluation framework grounded in Bloom's Taxonomy.
+Our framework provides a structured way to assess the capabilities of LLM-powered APR systems across progressively more demanding reasoning layers.
+Using \defectj as a case study, we evaluate two representative LLM-powered APR systems, ChatRepair and CigaR, across six LLMs: GPT-3.5-Turbo, Llama-3.1, StarCoder-2, GPT-5.4 mini, Qwen3.5-Plus, and Qwen3-Coder.
+We report three evaluation metrics throughout the study: \emph{Plausible Patch (PP)}, \emph{SYntactic Equivalence (SYE)}, and \emph{Exact Match (EM)}.
+Our results show that these systems achieve a PP rate of up to 82.95\% on the memory-permissive \texttt{Remember} layer.
+Under the \texttt{Understand} layer, identifier-level perturbations substantially reduce PP, which drops to 21.66\%–57.60\% under \texttt{Hash-based renaming} and 28.11\%–55.76\% under \texttt{Rephrasing-based renaming}.
+At the \texttt{Apply} layer, PP reaches 72.35\%–94.47\% on lightweight, single-file synthetic cases, whereas SYE and EM remain considerably lower, at 18.43\%–34.10\% and 17.51\%–33.64\%, respectively.
+Finally, in the \texttt{Analyze} layer, where the same underlying root causes must be repaired in substantially different real-world project environments, performance remains limited: on the finalized 104-instance Analyze dataset, which contains one validated real-world instance for each of 104 matched \defectj bug IDs across 28 real-world projects, PP ranges from 2.88\% to 23.08\%, while SYE and EM both range from 0.00\% to 10.58\%.
+A second case study on \SWE using 190 selected single-function cases shows a similar layered pattern.
+These two case studies provide preliminary cross-benchmark evidence that the four-layer trend is not specific to a single static APR benchmark, even though exact quantitative values vary with the benchmark and evaluated agent.
+These findings highlight a clear gap between benchmark-level success and robust, context-sensitive repair, underscoring the need for dynamically evolving benchmarks and more trustworthy evaluation of LLM-powered software engineering systems.\respto{R1-1.5}